 With severe bronchitis, fever may be slightly higher at 101° to 102° F (38° to 39° C) and may last for 3 to 5 days, but higher fevers are unusual unless bronchitis is caused by influenza.
 Cough is the last symptom to subside and often takes several weeks or even longer to do so.
 Viruses can damage the epithelial cells lining the bronchi, and the body needs time to repair the damage.
 Airway hyperreactivity, which is a short-term narrowing of the airways with impairment or limitation of the amount of air flowing into and out of the lungs, is common with acute bronchitis.
 The impairment of airflow may be triggered by common exposures, such as inhaling mild irritants (for example, perfume, strong odors, or exhaust fumes) or cold air.
 If the impairment of airflow is severe, the person may be short of breath.
 Wheezing, especially after coughing, is common.

-Serious complications, such as acute respiratory failure (see Respiratory Failure and Acute Respiratory Distress Syndrome: Respiratory Failure) or pneumonia (see Pneumonia: Overview of Pneumonia), usually occur only in people who have advanced underlying chronic lung disease (such as chronic obstructive pulmonary disease), who are older, or who have problems with immune defenses.
+Serious complications, such as acute respiratory failure (see see Respiratory Failure) or pneumonia (see see Overview of Pneumonia), usually occur only in people who have advanced underlying chronic lung disease (such as chronic obstructive pulmonary disease), who are older, or who have problems with immune defenses.

 Doctors usually make a diagnosis of bronchitis based on the symptoms.
 Fevers that are high or prolonged or both could indicate the presence of pneumonia.
 Doctors may hear wheezing during the physical examination.
 A chest x-ray is sometimes done to exclude pneumonia, mainly when doctors hear wheezing or congestion in the lungs or when the person is short of breath.